rayelder/hashicorp-wpl-documentation/pages/components/actions.md

 ## Purpose

-Use to promote desired next user engagement.
+Use to promote next call-to-action.

 ## Rules